 Students registered in this Specialist Area are recommended to select at least fifty credit points from the courses below.
 Courses are subject to availability.

 Compiling Techniques (20 credits, level 10)

 Computer Communications and Networks (20 credits, level 10)

 Computer Architecture (level 9)

 Operating Systems (20 credits, level 9)

 Software Testing (level 10)

 There are no core courses listed in this Specialist Area.

 Additional note on course selection: Some courses have pre- and co-requisites listed in their linked description.
-At time of writing, it wasn't officially mentioned, but later parts of the external Parallel Programming Languages course assume knowledge of MPI and OpenMP, as taught in Message-Passing Programming and Threaded Programming.
-The Advanced Parallel Programming course has extensive prerequisites.
-Special permission from EPCC would be required to waive some of these, or from Informatics to take that many external courses.
+For example, later parts of the external Parallel Programming Languages course assume knowledge of MPI and OpenMP, as taught in Message-Passing Programming and Threaded Programming.
+Also the Advanced Parallel Programming course has extensive prerequisites.
+Special permission from EPCC would be required to waive some of these.